Dr. Martin Luther King, Jr. Poetry & Essay Contest 2026

 Winners and Award Ceremony

-18 finalists and their families will be invited to attend our awards ceremony held at Twin Pines on Thurs.
+18 finalists and their families will be invited to attend our awards ceremony held at Twin Pines Lodge on Thurs.
 Feb.
-27, 2025, from 6 - 7:30 p.m., hosted by Belmont's Poet Laureate Monica Korde.
-Building location TBD.
+26th from 6 - 7:30 p.m.

 Following the presentation by all finalists, the judges will select six winners and present them with their award and prize.
 The winners will also be invited to recite their piece at the March City Council meeting.